 Clutter and stress

 The biggest way clutter impacts your quality of life is the amount of stress it adds to your life.
-Stress affects us in so many ways, increasing blood pressure, slowing digestion, even interfering with sleep.
+Stress affects us in so many ways, increasing blood pressure, slowing digestion, and even interfering with sleep.

-And while your response to stress can be helpful in life or death situations.
+And while your response to stress can be helpful in life-or-death situations.
 When your stress response is triggered by non-life or death situations and triggered often, the effects of stress can begin to negatively impact your life.
 Which impacts your overall well-being and quality of life.